Balance & Optimising Performance:

 Emotional, mental, social and physical well-being

 Elite sport, Paralympic sport and inclusion

 As part of her PhD, Hannah completed a Para Athlete Well-Being and Performance Enhancement program.
 Not only was the program extremely successful, she received feedback that included “I now have light at the end of the tunnel –words cannot express what you had the program have given me”.
 Rewarding research?
 Most definitely!

 Hannah’s publications include:

-Macdougall, H.K., O’Halloran, P., Sherry, E., & Shields, N. (in print).
+Macdougall, H.K., O’Halloran, P., Sherry, E., & Shields, N. (2019).
 A Pilot Randomised Controlled Trial to Enhance Well-Being and Performance of Athletes in Para Sports.
 European Journal of Adapted Physical Activity.

 Macdougall, H.K., O’Halloran, P., Shields, N., & Sherry, E. (2017).
 Putting the Athlete First: A Comprehensive Assessment of Elite Para Athlete Well-Being.
 Journal of Well-Being Assessment, 1, 35-47.